kotadd/android-samples/README.md

-All of these products are just copied or learned from others.
+All of these products are copied or learned from others.
 I uploaded these just for backups.